jk-me/django_test/notes.md

 - `python3 manage.py runserver`

 - auto refresh except for adding files, check runserver ref for running on other ports
-- Django has sqlite built in, to add other db https://docs.djangoproject.com/en/5.1/topics/install/#get-your-database-running
+- Django has sqlite built in, [to add other db](https://docs.djangoproject.com/en/5.1/topics/install/#get-your-database-running)

 ## Migrations and Models

-- `python3 manage.py migrate`
+- `python3 manage.py migrate` to migrate
 - initial migrations on setup refer to INSTALLED_APPS in **mysite/settings.py**
 - Creating a model
   - myapp/models.py - add model definitions here